AgentMC/Sao19/Translate/En/Part8.md

 A few mels ahead, there were Isukan and Scheta in night dressing.
 And beyond them, there were two black things.

 They could only be named monsters.
-Although the shape in the whole was close to a humans or sub-humans, the neck and arms were profusely long, and in front of a head like of some sort of fish, was a round restlessly shrinking mouth in which countless fangs grew inward.
-Four eyes were placed on all sides of the conical head, the wings with a thin membrane flapped on the back and the long tail loosely fell from the waist.
+Although the shape in the whole was close to a humans or sub-humans, the neck and arms were profusely long, and in front of a head resembling some sort of fish, was a round restlessly shrinking mouth in which countless fangs grew inward.
+Four eyes were placed on both sides of the conical head, the wings with a thin membrane flapped on the back and the long tail loosely fell from the waist.

 "Is that....... minions!?"